Dr. Thomas Swan studied cognition and culture at Queen's University Belfast. He enjoys exploring the interplay between

 "democratization and greater respect for human rights".

 The demand is unusual because the Cuban people support their government and have the right to remove their leaders if they choose.
-Nevertheless, it's worth exploring Cuba's human rights record, and why America pretends to care after endorsing the murderous Batista regime.
+Nevertheless, it is worth exploring Cuba's human rights record and why America pretends to care after supporting the murderous Batista regime.

 The heavy sentences were characteristic of how the international community treated the remnants of murderous regimes.
 For example, many Nazis were executed following WW2.
 Since the 1980s, relatively few people have been executed in Cuba and, much like in the US, only the most serious crimes receive the death penalty.

 Censorship also exists in Cuba, which is used to silence people who propagate anti-socialist material.
 For example, in the 1980s, the US financed a propaganda outlet called Radio Marti to incite a rebellion.
 This was followed by TV Marti in 1990.
 These stations were justifiably censored by the Cuban regime.

-The United States routinely submits evidence of human rights violations by Cuba to the UN.
+The US routinely submits evidence of human rights violations by Cuba to the UN.
 Votes on subsequent resolutions are typically divided.
-Many see the apparent evidence as an attempt to justify US policy towards Cuba, and an offensive manipulation of the serious issue of human rights.
+Some see the apparent evidence as an attempt to justify US policy toward Cuba, and an offensive manipulation of the serious issue of human rights.

 Has Cuban Socialism Been a Success?

 Cuban socialism was not a success, but there was no way it could have been.
 Cuba's socialist experiment was always going to be a fight to see how much could be achieved in the face of overwhelming hostility from their imperialist neighbors.

 Despite the trade embargo, the benefits of socialism in Cuba are significant and telling.
 The government has dedicated a significant fraction of its limited budget to providing people with free healthcare and education.
 The welfare of the Cuban people is clearly a high priority for the government.

 Unless the United States lifts its embargo, we may never know how successful Cuban socialism could become.
 With the Soviet Union long gone, one has to wonder why the embargo is still in place.
 Is Cuba a threat to America, or are they a threat to the economic system that America represents?

 © 2013 Thomas Swan